ravigurram8/rgdeploy/README.md

       export AWS_DEFAULT_REGION="Your_Region"

 - Clone this repo on a machine.
+- Target Account number must be added in Admin Account-ECR and give permission to access image builds
 - Create a Role and attach a policy which permits ECR and EC2 actions and Replace the "iam-instance_profile" :"<your_rolename>" in builders section which is in the packer-rg.json.
 - Run packer build packer-rg.json